cbonoz/theta23/README.md

 The app should now be running on port 3000.

+<b>Note this project is currently a demo prototype and would require additional work to be production ready on Theta mainnet.</b>

 ### How we built it
 We built Adoptify using the Theta blockchain and smart contracts.
 We used React for the frontend and Solidity for the smart contract development.
 We also integrated IPFS for storing the NFT metadata and images.
 We created a web3 adoption experience where users can interact with their NFTs and receive regular updates on their animals.
 We also connected with influencers and artists to help spread the word and drive more support for the cause.